qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 Optionally, the destination coordinate reference system (CRS) for the merged layer can be set.
 If it is not set, the CRS will be taken from the first input layer.
-All layers will all be reprojected to match this CRS.
+All layers will be reprojected to match this CRS.

 .. figure:: /static/user_manual/processing_algs/qgis/merge_vector_layers.png
    :align: center